-Kappa Delta’s support of the Children’s Hospital of Richmond at VCU dates back to 1921.
-The sorority became interested in the work being done in our founding state by William Tate Graham, M.D., a pioneer in the field known for treating polio victims.
-Dr. Graham had become renowned for his revolutionary approaches and never turned away patients for their inability to pay.
+Kappa Delta’s support of the Children’s Hospital of Richmond at VCU started when KD became interested in the work being done by William Tate Graham, M.D., a pioneer in the field known for treating polio victims who never turned away patients for their inability to pay.

-Often referred to as the Nobel Prize of orthopaedic research, the Kappa Delta Orthopaedic Research Awards have gone to researchers who have made key discoveries pertaining to bone grafting, treatment of polio, surgical correction of scoliosis, knee replacement, prevention and treatment of osteoporosis, arthroscopic surgery — in short, most of the leading orthopaedic advancements to date.
+Often referred to as the Nobel Prize of orthopaedic research, the Kappa Delta Orthopaedic Research Awards have gone to researchers who have made some of the most of the leading orthopaedic advancements to date.

 In 1947, the sorority established the Kappa Delta Orthopaedic Research Awards after meeting young patients with crippling diseases.
 Kappa Deltas’ early leaders wanted to make a difference not only in treatment, but in prevention.

 KD's contributions to the Children's Hospital of Richmond at VCU have funded the development of a motion clinic; provided playground equipment; and allowed the hospital to purchase necessary medical equipment, braces, neurosurgical instruments and vans to transport patients.